polterguy/polterguy.github.io/tutorials/lambda/index.md

-# Real programming with Hyperlambda
+# Branching and Looping with Hyperlambda

 So far what we have done, have probably felt more like _"configuring"_ than real programming.
 In this article, we will take the step into the Turing complete